Cover guajillo peppers with boiling water. Set aside to soften while you prepare the beef. (Once softened, remove stem and seeds)

 Cook over medium-low covered for 2 hours or until the beef is pull apart tender.
 Stir occasionally to prevent sticking.

-To thicken, uncover and add tomato paste 1 Tbsp at a time, stirring thoroughly until melted.
+To thicken, uncover and add tomato paste 1 tablespoon at a time, stirring thoroughly until melted.
 Repeat until desired thickness is reached.
 You may simmer uncovered for 15 minutes to allow the sauce to reduce further, if desired.

 Serve with queso fresco, sour cream, shredded cheese, cornbread or any of your favorite chili toppings.